smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

 #### Current Limitations

-The script currently resolves dependencies for one object at a time, not for all objects within a database.
-Running dependency chains across all objects is computationally intensive and may take several hours to complete.
+1. The script currently resolves dependencies for **one object at a time**, not for all objects within a database.
+Running dependency chains across all objects is computationally intensive.

-If you need a full dependency map for an entire database, consider modifying `##temp_sp_determine_paths` to:
+2. If you need a full dependency map for an entire database, consider modifying `##temp_sp_determine_paths` to:

-1. Retrieve all objects within the target database.
+   * Retrieve all objects within the target database.
-2. Loop through each object, calculating its object dependency path individually.
+   * Loop through each object, calculating its dependency path individually.

-Additionally, if the specified object name exists in multiple schemas, each instance will be included in the output.
+3. If the specified object name exists in multiple schemas, each instance of that name will be included in the output.
 You will need to manually identify the correct object.

+4. Synonyms appear as root nodes because the `sys.sql_expression_dependencies` table only records references to the synonym itself—not to the underlying object the synonym points to.

-These limitations are planned to be addressed in future versions of the script.
+5. These limitations are planned to be addressed in future versions of the script.

+---

 ---